 I love oysters, and I love bubbles.
 I would say they are guilty pleasures, but that would not be the truth as I tend to enjoy more often than during the holidays only.
 The two are the perfect together and I feel they should be enjoyed throughout the season.
 With the holidays coming up, it is the perfect time to indulge even more.
-The following three recipes are some of my favorite ways to enjoy oysters, and have been inspired by oysters enjoyed during our travels.
+The following three recipes are some of my favorite ways to enjoy oysters and have been inspired by oysters enjoyed during our travels.
 This holiday season, I thought it would be fun to set-up an at home Oyster Bar to share the love of two of my favorite foods.

 Let’s talk bubbles before diving in on how to set-up an at home oyster bar; shall we?
 All year we have been enjoying Francis Ford Coppola Wines, and with the holidays here, the winery surprised us with their sparkling wine Sofia Blanc de Blancs.
-Upon the first sip from our first bottle popped, we were more than pleasantly surprised.
+Upon the first sip of our first bottle popped, we were more than pleasantly surprised.
 Not overly sweet or dry which tends to be the case with many sparkling domestic wines.
 This sparkling wine is very clean tasting, and soft with a floral aroma similar to the last of spring jasmine blooming.
 The flavors are pleasant and not overwhelming, instead, crisp like a fallen pear with a hint of Meyer lemon.
 The perfect sparkling wine to pair with oysters or even a cheese plate filled with creamy triple creams or an assortment of goat cheese.
 We enjoyed a couple bottles, not at the same time, before deciding oysters were going to be the companion to our holiday soiree.

 Besides being a lovely bottle of sparkling wine to enjoy, the packaging is beautiful, and I kind of give in to great packaging.
 I loved the delicate cream label on each bottle and the crisp pink wrapping; makes the perfect gift for someone special.
 This sparkling wine is also packaged as minis in pretty pink cans in packages of four, complete with straws; making for a whimsical addition to any party or even a picnic.